scikit-hep/pylhe/README.md

 ## Citation

-The preferred BibTeX entry for citation of `pylhe` is the published paper and the [Zenodo](https://zenodo.org/) archive
+The preferred BibTeX entry for citation of `pylhe` is both the published paper and the [Zenodo](https://zenodo.org/) archive:

 <!-- TODO: Update the preferred citation with the JOSS publication DOI once published. -->